Rishuraj18/Avina/README.md

 ### Home

-Welcome users to the Evara E-Commerce platform, featuring the latest products and promotions.
+Welcome users to the Avina E-Commerce platform, featuring the latest products and promotions.

 ### Shop